HarrisTekenah/GeoPriced-Predicting-Montevideo-Apartment-Prices-Using-Latitude-and-Longitude/README.md

 ---

 ## Dataset
-The dataset consists of real estate listings scraped from [Properati]([https://www.properati.com.uy](https://www.kaggle.com/datasets/jluza92/argentina-properati-listings-dataset-20202021)) via Kaggle, containing Real-estate listings from Argentina, Uruguay, Brazil and United States.
+The dataset consists of real estate listings scraped from [Properati](https://www.kaggle.com/datasets/jluza92/argentina-properati-listings-dataset-20202021) via Kaggle, containing real estate listings from Argentina, Uruguay, Brazil, and the United States.

 For this analysis, we focused on:
 - Properties located in **Montevideo**